tldr-pages/tldr/pages/common/pbmtoepsi.md

 # pbmtoepsi

-> Convert a PBM image into an encapsulated PostScript style preview bitmap.
+> Convert a PBM image to an encapsulated PostScript style preview bitmap.
 > More information: <https://netpbm.sourceforge.net/doc/pbmtoepsi.html>.

-- Convert a PBM image into an encapsulated PostScript style preview bitmap:
+- Convert a PBM image to an encapsulated PostScript style preview bitmap:

 `pbmtoepsi {{path/to/image.pbm}} > {{path/to/output.bmp}}`